 My objective with Grid Garden is not to cover every last aspect of CSS grid, but to help players develop an intuition and recognize its potential.
 Things get left out, like the

-, and custom naming of grid lines and areas.
+grid-auto-columns, and custom naming of grid lines and areas.

 CSS grid is powerful and elegant (more so than flexbox), and should quickly become an essential tool in your web development toolkit.
 But don’t just take my word for it — play Grid Garden and see for yourself.